dusty-31/weather-app/README.md

 1. Clone the repository or download the script.

-2. Install the required Python package:
+2. Install the required Python packages using pip:

     ```sh
     pip install -r requirements.txt